muhme/joomla-branches-tester/README.md

    (your system architecture will look like the picture on the right), default setting is for all branches.
    You can also give multiple Joomla versions like `53 60`.
 2. The used database and database driver, e.g. `pgsql`, defaults to use MariaDB with MySQLi driver.
 3. The used PHP version.
 You can choose between `php8.1`, `php8.2`, and `php8.3`.
 Defaults to `php8.1`.
    See more details in [Switch PHP Version](#switch-php-version).
 4. Instead using `joomla-cms` repository, you can specify a different Git repository and branch.
    For example, using `https://github.com/Elfangor93/joomla-cms:mod_community_info`.
-   In this case, exactly one version must be provided, which should match the cloned repository.
+   In this case, exactly one version must be provided, and it should match the version of the given `joomla-cms` cloned repository.
 5. To force a fresh build with `no-cache`, defaults to build from cache.
 </details>